 By now, we all know the connection between a poor diet and cardiovascular health: it puts people at a higher risk for heart diease.1 But it’s hard to resist temptation, especially when we might be tired or stressed and we see our coworkers indulging.
 So we indulge, too, most of the time.

 Don’t give up hope for a junk food-free workday.
 You can maintain a healthy lifestyle outside—and inside—the office.
-Following the heart healthy eating guidelines set forth by the American Heart Association is easy with a little planning, whether you’re brown-bagging it or buying your lunch at the nearest deli.
+Following the heart healthy eating guidelines link opens in a new window set forth by the American Heart Association is easy with a little planning, whether you’re brown-bagging it or buying your lunch at the nearest deli.

 Here are some tips for making healthy choices at the office:

-Explore Eat Smart Tips & Hacks from the American Heart Association and try out the recipes in Sweeten Up Your Valentine’s Day with Heart-Healthy Desserts.
+Explore Eat Smart Tips & Hacks link opens in a new window from the American Heart Association and try out the recipes in Sweeten Up Your Valentine’s Day with Heart-Healthy Desserts.

 A 2010 study showed that improving the types of foods and beverages served and sold in the workplace positively affected employees’ eating behaviors and resulted in net weight loss.2 But that doesn’t mean your employer is offering fresh produce and other healthy snacks in the break room, let alone a formal healthy eating program.